threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_tcp_proxy.md

 # TCP proxy

-This primitives provided by the TFGateway allow a user to forward traffic from the public internet inside their private overlay network until services running in container or kubernetes cluster.
+This primitives provided by the TFGateway allows a user to forward traffic from the public internet inside their private overlay network and services running in container or kubernetes cluster.

 ## Reservation definition

 Here is the schema used to define a container reservation:

-* **NodeId**: the gateway ID on which to delegate the domain
+* **NodeId**: The gateway ID on which to delegate the domain.
 * **domain**: The domain to forward traffic from.
 * **addr**: The destination address where to proxy the traffic to.
 This address needs to be reachable by the TFGateway.
-* **port**: The listening port of your service handling plain text traffic, usually HTTP
+* **port**: The listening port of your service handling plain text traffic, usually HTTP.
-* **port_tls**: The listening port of your service handling TLS traffic, usually HTTPS
+* **port_tls**: The listening port of your service handling TLS traffic, usually HTTPS.
-* **pool_id**: the capacity pool ID to use to provision the workload
+* **pool_id**: The capacity pool ID to use to provision the workload.

 ## Example using sdk